-Without A/C or H/P uncased coil
+Without A/C or H/P uncased coil:

-• Use the filter supplied with the furnace.
-Make sure the filter is installed mat side down between the filter retainer and furnace top.
+• Use the filter supplied with the furnace; ensure that the filter is installed mat side down between the filter retainer and furnace top.
+See Figure 2.

-With A/C or H/P uncased coil
+With A/C or H/P uncased coil:

-• Use the optional coil filters; the filter supplied with the furnace is not used; REMOVE AND DISCARD THIS FILTER.
+Use the optional coil filters; the filter supplied with the furnace is not used; REMOVE AND DISCARD THIS FILTER.

-With optional coil housing
+With optional coil housing:

-See coil cabinet instructions for specific filtering methods.
+· See coil cabinet instructions for specific filtering methods.